 Now, Netflix has confirmed that the series hasn't been forgotten.
 With a short trailer released yesterday, we've got millisecond glimpses of characters and action.

 - More Info regarding Arcane: League of Legends "Arcane": Story & Release Date

 When Will the LoL Netflix Series Arcane be Released?

-Riot has announced that Arcane will be released in the fall of 2021.
+Riot has announced that Arcane will be released on November 6, 2021.
 This is almost exactly two years since the first announcement of the League of Legends series.

 Together with the French studio Fortriche Productions, Riot seems to have worked overtime to get this Netflix series rolling.
 The production team did state that it is difficult to immerse oneself into the workflow due to the restrictions caused by the pandemic, but it seems that they managed to work through those worries since the series seems to be heading into the final stages of production and soon onto our laptop screens.

 What is the LoL Netflix Series Arcane About?